SteenOmicsLab/MGHPCC/README.md

 # Introduction

+The IMPACC study (DOI: 10.1126/sciimmunol.abf3733) is a prospective longitdinal study designed to enroll 1000 hospitalized patients, including the collection of blood specimen throughout the year.
+The Steen Lab at Boston Children's Hospital will be responsible for the proteomics analysis of those blood specimen.
+We expect to analye up to 10000 samples, which will result in an unprecedented amount of raw mass spectrometry data to analyse.
+FragPipe is known for its excellent speed and results with Bruker TimsTOF data (DOI: 10.1074/mcp.TIR120.002048), but analysis of such large quantities of samples is not feasible on a local computer.
+Instead, we have worked on implementing the FragPipe tools for High Performance Computing usage.

+All processes were run on the MASSACHUSETTS GREEN HIGH PERFORMANCE COMPUTING CENTER (MGHPCC, https://www.mghpcc.org/).
+MGHPCC is running CentOS (7.9.2009) with OpenHPC (1.3), Slurm 18.08.8, singularity 3.6.4 and bash 4.2.46(2).

+# FragPipe

+The FragPipe software is a licensed, java based computational tools for the analysis of mass spectrometry based proteomics data.
+To run all processes of the Fragpipe toolkit one has to download FragPipe (https://github.com/Nesvilab/FragPipe/releases), MSFragger (http://msfragger-upgrader.nesvilab.org/upgrader/) and Philosopher (https://github.com/nesvilab/philosopher/releases/).

 # Container

-Running Fragpipe requires a containerized operating system, for which we use Ubuntu (20.04), including some depedencies such as Java.
-A Dockerfile is attached in this repository.
-We have also pushed a container to Dockerhub, which can easily be downloaded to a HPC with the following Singularity command:
+Running Fragpipe requires a containerized operating system, for which we use Ubuntu (20.04), java and some other dependencies (see DockerFile).
+The container can be found on DockerHub, and can easily be downloaded for singularity usage using the following line:

-    singularity build test docker://patrickvanzalm/ubuntu_fragpipe
+    singularity build ubuntu_fragpipe docker://patrickvanzalm/ubuntu_fragpipe

 # FASTA file